Da Nang to Hoi An – Experience beauty and a feast

 Whilst I liked Da Nang, I loved Hoi An!

-But without a doubt the highlight of our stay was a visit to the Bay Mau water coconut forest in Cam Thanh Village to catch crabs in a traditional boat and meeting water buffalo along the way.
+But without a doubt the highlight of our stay was a visit to the Bay Mau water coconut forest in Cam Thanh Village to catch crabs in a traditional boat and meeting a water buffalo along the way.

 We chose the tour offered by this tour company partly because it was not a full day, so if it turned out to be a disaster it had only taken up our morning and also because they offered to come and pick us up in a taxi instead of making us cycle through Hoi An.
-Our kids are too old to be strapped into a bike seat and too young to be let loose on their own bikes when traffic is unpredictable, plus even if they were the ideal age to ride I am not sure I wouldn’t have passed out cycling in the 30 degree heat.
+Our kids are too old to be strapped into a bike seat and too young to be let loose on their own bikes when traffic is unpredictable, plus even if they were the ideal age to ride I am not sure I wouldn’t have passed out cycling in the 30°C heat.

 Our first stop on the tour was meeting and riding a water buffalo.
-I was a little apprehensive as to whether the buffalo would be well cared for, but I am pleased to say he looked it great condition, so much so that I recommended this activity to my veterinarian friend.
+I was a little apprehensive as to whether the buffalo would be well cared for, but I am pleased to say he looked in great condition, so much so that I recommended this activity to my veterinarian friend.
 She too was not alarmed by these animals and would have happily hopped on herself if she hadn’t been seven months pregnant.

 Having waved goodbye to the water buffalo we headed to the coconut village to travel in some traditional round boats and to catch some crabs.
 With the help of a local fisherman we did managed to catch some, which were then returned to their natural habitat when we were done.